awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-hierarchical-keyring.md

 If a cache entry is found and the entry's TTL has not expired, the hierarchical keyring MUST use those branch key materials for key wrapping.

 If using a `Shared` cache across multiple Hierarchical Keyrings, different keyrings having the same `branchKey` can have different TTLs.
 In such a case, the expiry time in the cache is set according to the Keyring that populated the cache.
-There MUST be a check to make sure that for the cache entry found, who's TTL has NOT expired, `time.now() - cacheEntryCreationTime <= ttlSeconds` is true and valid for TTL of the Hierarchical Keyring getting the cache entry.
+There MUST be a check (cacheEntryWithinLimits) to make sure that for the cache entry found, who's TTL has NOT expired, `time.now() - cacheEntryCreationTime <= ttlSeconds` is true and valid for TTL of the Hierarchical Keyring getting the cache entry.
 If this is NOT true, then we MUST treat the cache entry as expired.

 If a cache entry is not found or the cache entry is expired, the hierarchical keyring MUST attempt to obtain the branch key materials